 At a basic level, a blockchain is a chain of blocks, but not in the traditional sense of the word.
 When the words “block” and “chain” are used in this context, it means that the digital information (“block”) is stored in a public database (“chain”).
 Simply put, a blockchain is a database that is shared across multiple computer networks.
 Once a record is added to a chain, it is very difficult to change it.
 The network makes checks regularly to ensure that all copies of the database are identical.

 Each block contains a unique code called a hash.
 It also contains the hash of the previous block in the chain.
-This hashcode is generated by a mathematical function that takes digital information and generates a thread of letters and numbers from it.
-The two important hash features are: first, regardless of the size of the original file, the hash function will always generate code of the same length; second, any change to the original input will create a new hash.
+This hashcode is generated by a mathematical function.
+It takes digital information and generates a thread of letters and numbers from it.
+The two important hash features are: first, regardless of the size of the original file, the hash function will always generate code of the same length.
+Second, any change to the original input will create a new hash.
 So, if someone decided to delete a single symbol from the information on the block, it would show up because the hash would change.
 As the next block in the chain still has the old hash, the hacker would have to recalculate it to restore the chain.
 As well as the next one, and so on.

 In general, blockchain technology is considered more than complex.
 But what more could be expected from a technology that is revolutionizing the world?
 Now, let us look at what kind of benefits and capabilities blockchain can bring to the telecommunications sector.